Saebyuckbaan/demo-mockup/Home.md

 `d3.tsv()` does not return anything, it is an asynchronous call (like when you make AJAX requests whith jQuery).
 So everything takes place in its callback.

-1. Fork [World Happiness Report 2016](https://github.com/WeibelLab-Teaching/cogs121-sp16-ass2/tree/master/World-Happiness-Report-2016).
-This simple exercise will illustrate how to use `d3.xhr ()`  to retrieve a dataset for populating a bar chart.
-The data values are just a set of random numbers but let’s make the assumption that the data represents a measure of ‘happiness’ (range 0-10) for 20 unspecified countries.

-2. For the first part of the assignment, we want to visualize the actual ‘happiness’ data.
-(Yes, that exists.)
-You can obtain this data from the [World Happiness Data Report](http://worldhappiness.report/wp-content/uploads/sites/2/2016/03/HR-V1_web.pdf).
-The World Happiness Report is a measure of happiness published by the United Nations Sustainable Development Solutions Network.
-_Notice the document is a PDF.
-You will have to get creative with data extraction._ Although Wikipedia has this data as well, the point of this exercise is to appreciate how physical data is transcribed, processed and exchanged digitally.

-3. **Make a bar chart with all 157 countries with the country on the x-axis and Happiness value (1-10) on y-axis.** Take a screenshot of your result.
-For a bonus exercise find the average happiness index of each of the 6 continents—excluding Antarctica.
-Not too bad right?
-Now you know how to pass any data to d3!!!

-4. (Notes) For the final project if you would like to use data at a global scale:
-You can use the UN's numerous databases, tables and glossaries containing over 60 million data points cover a wide range of themes including Agriculture, Crime, Education, Employment, Energy, Environment, Health, HIV/AIDS, Human Development, Industry, Information and Communication Technology, National Accounts, Population, Refugees, Tourism, Trade, as well as the Millennium Development Goals indicators.

-5. You can login to the [UN Data API](https://www.undata-api.org/)

-> Username: COGS121

-> Password: 121cogs

-> Application ID: 748700a6

-> Application Keys: da089213c5409863a37878ee4adfee